Adrian Heath 1920-1992

 Private Collection, UK (purchased from the above 2012)

-Within the conventional pictorial formal of the vertical rectangle, Heath conjures an abstract composition dominated by a internal splintered oval – the classic format of the society portrait head – and an earthy, warm brown and ochre colour scheme.
+Heath conjures an abstract composition dominated by an internal splintered oval – the classic format of the society portrait head – and an earthy, warm brown and ochre colour scheme.
 Heath’s origins as a landscape painter versed in a Slade ethos, in which analytic and even constructional drawing ruled, developed during his subsequent teaching career to a point where he adopted the motif of the life-room reclining or moving figure.
 The figure was, however, less naturalistic than a mere cipher for an independent and plastic structural vision.